etiennestuder/gradle-plugindev-plugin/README.md

 ## Configure bintray plugin

-Provide the remaining bintray configuration through the `bintray` configuration block.
+Provide the remaining bintray configuration through the `bintray` extension.
 A good place to store the bintray credentials is the gradle.properties file in your Gradle user home directory.